SORMaker/Advanced-Algebra/docs/Chapter6/Intersection and Sum of Subspaces.md

 - $V_1 + V_2 = V_2 + V_1$
 - $(V_1 + V_2) + V_3 = V_1 + (V_2 + V_3)$
 - $V_1 + V_2 + \cdots + V_s = \sum^s_{i=1}V_i$

+> Next, let's see some properties of the intersection and the sum of subspaces.

 ## Pt.